 One of the biggest boundary issues that arise for nannies is living arrangements.
 Living with the family offers many benefits, but can also limit your personal space.
 A family may see you as always available or on call because you are all under one roof.
 If the children or parents start asking you to do things outside of your set work hours, you have the right to say that you aren’t comfortable with it.
 Rather than just saying no, you might want to suggest that you re-examine what your work hours to accommodate changing needs of the children.
 Avoid getting upset or defensive, or making any impulsive decisions if you feel like your personal space is being compromised.

-Daily tasks can also be pushed to the limit for many nannies, and families see you as a capable member of the family, and thus increase you responsibilities.
-It can be flattering to be given the task of taking the children to their doctor’s appointments, because it means that you have earned the family’s trust.
+Daily tasks can also be pushed to the limit for many nannies, and families see you as a capable member of the family and thus increase your responsibilities.
+It can be flattering to be given the task of taking the children to their doctor’s appointments because it means that you have earned the family’s trust.
 However, if doing additional driving was not in your original work plan, it might take time away from other activities.
 It is normal to re-address your duties every few months and to talk with the family about being over- or under-worked.

 The key to any relationship is communication, and the more you communicate any frustrations about your nanny job, the more likely they are to be remedied.
 Just be careful not to complain or get upset.
 Think over what you want to say before you confront the family about anything, you can even make a list so that you don’t forget in the moment.